TheChymera/chymeric_tutorials/source/_posts/2014-09-22-remote-octopress-blogging.markdown

 ##Inotify-triggered Commands (via Incron)

-[Inotify](http://en.wikipedia.org/wiki/Inotify) allows the Linux kernel to detect changes in the filesystem.
+In short, [inotify](http://en.wikipedia.org/wiki/Inotify) allows the Linux kernel to detect changes in the filesystem.
 Once you have successfully set up syncing you can use this to conveniently trigger site rebuild and deployment whenever a specific event happens in your synced blog directory.
 Our (and advisably your) tool of choice for this task is [incron](http://inotify.aiken.cz/?section=incron&page=about&lang=en).

-You can configure incron via incron tables (text files that tell it where to look for what events and what to do upon the specified events occurring).
+You can configure incron via incron tables (text files that tell it *where* to look for *what* events and *what to do* upon the specified events occurring).
 These tables contain single-row instructions formatted as `<path> <mask> <command>`; where `<path>` is watched, `<mask>` specifies what events to look for, and `<command>` specifies the command to run upon occurrence of the aforementioned events.
 You can get a list of the incrontab mask tags (as well as a more in-depth explanation of incron tables) from the relevant man page - just run `man 5 incrontab`.
-Aditionally, incrontab also provides dollar sign wildcards which you can pass as arguments to your command of choice (more on this also in the aforementioned man page).
+Aditionally, incrontab also provides dollar sign wildcards which you can pass as arguments to your command of choice (read more on this in the aforementioned man page).

 Two things worth an explicit mention here, however, are: